 Search for the tracking code script in the Network tab:

-Convert's tracking script will add approximately 450ms extra loading time to the webpages where it is installed on first load.
+Convert's tracking script will add approximately 450ms extra loading time to the first page view to the web pages where it is installed.
 Subsequent loads should be cached either at browser level or at CDN edge level.

 Reduce your goals